In this article, we will see how to react when the stock market crashes.

 2. Do Nothing

-While this may seem counterintuitive, it is closely related to the advice not to panic, even as you see the value of your stocks plummet.
+While this may seem counter-intuitive, it is closely related to the advice above, even as you see the value of your stocks plummet.

 a.
 Stick to your strategy

-This is why it is so important to have an investment strategy that you decided on before you started investing in the stock market.
-An investment strategy means you have decided on your financial objectives, have done your due diligence and researched the assets you wish to buy to determine their quality over the long-term.
+Having an investment strategy means you have set your financial objectives, you have done your due diligence and thoroughly researched the assets you wish to buy in order to determine their quality.